 Decision at Elst campaign game day 1 (afternoon) done against Scott Rowland.
 This was our first experience with a CG and we are still getting back into ASL, so the going was a bit slow.

 I took the Brits with their generous supply of tea & biscuits, which left Scott with the German SS and their generous supply of morale.
-I started out making good progress, taking on a three pronged assault…top, middle through the buildings, and bottom.
+I started out making good progress, taking on a three-pronged assault…top, middle through the buildings, and bottom.
 But once I broke out of the orchards and grain it was tough going.
 In fact, I severely underestimated the challenges of the terrain on this board.
 Don’t make the same mistake as me.
 It’s very slow going, and the hindrances are both a blessing and a curse.
-Polders are a massive pain in the butt with regards to approach, especially with armor.
+Polders are a massive pain in the butt with regard to approach, especially with armor.

-Scott’s OBA harrassed me the whole time.
+Scott’s OBA harassed me the whole time.
 I lost a Firefly and Sherman early to one of his Panthers that possessed a seemingly godly crew and just couldn’t miss.
 I would get payback later!
 I eventually swarmed it and took it out with a rear shot, then lost another Sherman to immobilization due to OBA.
 I pulled my other Shermans back as we were nearing the end of the afternoon session.
 His other Panther was on the prowl for Sherman blood and I was surrounded by Panzerfausts which is instant death for an AFV.
 As I pulled my Sherms back Scott got off one PF shot and hit one.
 My only hope was that he’d roll a 12 for the TK (slim hope).
 He rolled a 12 (clang! dud) and that Sherman was able to slip through the gauntlet and retreat to the rear lines in hopes of getting refit for the morning push.

 I took the Brits with their generous supply of tea & biscuits, which left Scott with the German SS and their generous supply of morale.
 I started out making good progress, taking on a three pronged assault…top, middle through the buildings, and bottom.
 But once I broke out of the orchards and grain it was tough going.